-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 7.5 Can new hires apply for permanent residence?

-New hires may apply for ILR where they have held a work permit and have been resident in Jersey under a work permit for more than 5 years (unless they have been holding an Intra Company Transfer work permit).
+New hires may apply for ILR where they have held a work permit and have been resident in Jersey under a work permit for more than 5 years (unless they have been holding an Intra Company Transfer work permit) or they have otherwise met the criteria for applying for ILR.

 8 Sponsorship